 If there’s one area that inspires the most “yuck” reactions, it’s the locker room.
 From overexposed flesh to dirty towels littering the floor, the locker room is a breeding ground for awkward encounters.

-Naked truth.
-You may be proud of your rock-hard glutes, but that doesn’t mean everyone wants to see them.
+You may be proud of the body you’ve sculpted, but that doesn’t mean everyone wants to see all of it.
 Wrap a towel around yourself, even if the shower is just steps from your locker.
 And please, no naked sitting.
 Drape a towel over a bench (and yourself) before taking a seat.

 In the Cardio/Strength Room